Ficool

 Key shook his head with a smile, raising his hands as if to calm them both.

-"Alright, alright.
-No need to argue.
-I understand.
-After all these years, it's natural you wouldn't recognize me right away."
+"There's no need to argue.
+After so many years, it's understandable that you wouldn't recognize me right away."

-Polos exhaled, finally allowing a small smile, though traces of embarrassment still colored his face.
+Polos let out a long breath, finally allowing himself a small smile, though traces of embarrassment still colored his face.

 "Key, go on.
 Visit your parents first.
-Don't waste your time standing around with someone like Nemu."
+Don't waste your time hanging around with someone like Nemu."

-"Oh, and if you have time later, stop by Garcias.
-We can catch up there."
+"Oh, and if you've got time later, swing by Garcias.
+We can talk more there."

-Garcias—the small restaurant run by Key's parents.
-A place holding countless memories.
+Garcias, the small tavern run by Key's parents.

 Key's expression softened, and the thought of its food stirred a familiar hunger.